 Both fighters made their last appearance on the ring on the Eleider Alvarez vs Sergey Kovalev rematch undercard in Frisco, Texas on February 2nd.
 That night, Valdez took out Italy’s Carmine Tommasone by 7th round knockout, while Sanchez delivered a crushing right hand to take out Mexico’s Daniel Olea.

-This will be the second fight for Valdez under the guidance of new trainer Eddie Reynoso, who is well known for his work with Canelo Alvarez and Lightweight prospect Ryan Garcia.
+This will be the second fight for Valdez under the guidance of new trainer Eddy Reynoso, who is well known for his work with Canelo Alvarez and Lightweight prospect Ryan Garcia.
 Valdez was previously trained by Manny Robles, but made a change after the 2018 battle with Scott Quigg where he suffered a broken jaw on his way to a decision victory.

 Reynoso’s goal will be to add head movement and a stronger defensive mentality in the ring to Valdez’s game.
 Valdez has always been a fan favorite battling through firefights but it’s not a style that can be sustained over the years without wear and tear adding up in a hurry.